dtrelogan/react-formstate/api.md

 ### <a name="FormState.getFieldState">FieldState getFieldState(string name)</a>

-look up form state for a particular field. returns a read-only FieldState instance.
+retrieves form state for a particular field. returns a read-only FieldState instance.

-typically you'd look up field state through a [context](#UnitOfWork.getFieldState), but maybe you could use this in your render function.
+typically field state is retrieved through a [context](#UnitOfWork.getFieldState).

+this is potentially useful in a render function.

 ```jsx
 let fieldState = this.formState.getFieldState('fieldName');